-In order to stimulate the realisation of a level playing field for the European market and to ensure the protection and safety of consumers, the EU has developed a legislative framework.
-This ‘New Legislative Framework’ (NLF 2015) consists of rules and regulations that apply to all products sold on the European market.
-The previous version of the ‘New Legislative Framework’ dates from 1/1/2010.
-The New Legislative Framework is the legal basis for non-food product compliance legislation within the EU.
+The EU has developed a legislative framework, the ‘New Legislative Framework’ (NLF 2015), that is the legal basis for non-food product compliance legislation within the EU.
 This framework defines stakeholders and their obligations, ranging from the various roles in the supply chain to the role of the market surveillance authorities.

 (a) the CE marking or other markings required by Union harmonisation legislation have not been affixed or have been affixed incorrectly;

 (b) the EU declaration of conformity, where required, has not been drawn up or has been drawn up incorrectly;

 (c) the technical documentation is incomplete or unavailable;

 (d) the required labelling or instructions for use are incomplete or missing.